Codecademy/docs/content/general/concepts/what-is-webpack/what-is-webpack.md

 ---
-Title: "What is Webpack?"
+Title: 'What is Webpack?'
 Subjects:
-  - "Developer Tools"
+  - 'Developer Tools'
-  - "Web Development"
+  - 'Web Development'
 Tags:
-  - "JavaScript"
+  - 'JavaScript'
-  - "Node"
+  - 'Node'
-  - "Best Practices"
+  - 'Best Practices'
 CatalogContent:
-  - "paths/front-end-engineer-career-path"
+  - 'paths/front-end-engineer-career-path'
-  - "paths/computer-science"
+  - 'paths/computer-science'
 ---

 Webpack is a module bundler for JavaScript, HTML, and CSS.
 Webpack can be run on Linux, macOS, Windows operating systems.